GHuangJiawen/GHuangJiawen.github.io/_pages/project-review.md

 <p align="center">
     <img src="../assets/img/p-5.png" alt="p-5.png" width="60%" height="auto">
 </p>
-&nbsp;&nbsp;&nbsp;&nbsp;   In addition, the dataset itself also has a separate page for each country, which can be reached directly by clicking under the main page.
+&nbsp;&nbsp;&nbsp;&nbsp;   The dataset itself also has a separate page for each country, which can be reached directly by clicking under the main page.
 This simple index function greatly improves the readability of the data, so that readers can find the data they need to know more quickly.
 <p align="center">
     <img src="../assets/img/p-6.png" alt="p-6.png" width="60%" height="auto">
 </p>